 1 / CHOOSE SHAPE

-Choose the general shape via the parameters “bracket”, “round bracket” and “second_hook”.
-For each one, choose value between “true” (equivalent to “YES”) or “false” (equivalent to “NO”).
+Choose the general shape via the parameters “bracket”, “bracket_round” and “second_hook”.
+For each one, choose value between “true”/1 (equivalent to “YES”) or “false”/0 (equivalent to “NO”).

 2 / CHOOSE SIZE

-Then choose the numerical values that suit you to set the size of hook’s different parts.
+Then choose the numerical values that suit you to set the size of the different parts of the hook.

-If you chose “classic hook with screw-holes” shape, you can set :
+If you have chosen the “to screw” shape, you can set :

-After each preview (F5 Key), the console (text box below the viewing area) returns a lot of information on the overall size and chosen values for each element.
+After each compilation (F5 key), the console (text box below the display area) returns a lot of information about the overall size and the chosen size for each of the hook elements.

-If you chose hook with rectangular bracket, it may be useful to have a security screw to lock the hook.
+With the hook to be suspended (rectangular bracket), it may be useful to have a safety screw to lock the hook.

-If you enter a very big value for “thickness” setting, the file will generate 4 screw holes instead of 2, and you might want to remove the triangular extremity.
+If you enter a very high value for “thickness”, the file will generate 4 screw holes instead of 2, and in this case, you may want to remove the triangular end.

 - classic hook with screw-holes (bracket=false)